coupergateway/couper-examples/jwt-access-control/README.md

 -----END PUBLIC KEY-----
 ```

-In areal wold setup, you would call some kind of login endpoint that
+In a real world setup, you would call some kind of login endpoint that
 would turn your username and password into a token.

 ## Our API